 It was then that ACJ approached me and started to help me.
 Before I enrolled in their project, my children stayed indoors all day because I was too afraid for them to go out and play on the streets.
 Now, they participate in workshops which teach them how to avoid sexual exploitation and drugs.
-They are a lot happier and so am I as I know they will have a much better childhood and life than I did.
+They are a lot happier and so am I as I know they will have a better childhood and life than I did.
 I have also been participating in ACJ's project for one year.
 With the support, guidance and opportunities they have given me, I have finally managed to leave sex work.
 I am now studying and thanks to the family workshops, I am now much more committed to my children.
 These workshops have reassured me and helped me gain access to my rights, participate in beauty training and made me realise I want a fresh start in life.
-I am looking for a job to provide a better future and life for me and my children."
+I am looking for a job to provide a better future and life for me and my children.
+30 YEARS OF CCC HISTORY CCC is founded, following a documentary by Desmond Wilcox about homeless and at-risk children living in the sewers of Bogotá.
+This tragedy sparked an emotional response from many across the world.